According to the liquidity premium theory

 What is a Liquidity Premium?

-This problem has been solved!
+According to the liquidity premium theory, if the yield on both one and two-year bonds are the same, would you expect the on-year yield in one year’s time to be higher, lower or the same?
 You'll get a detailed solution from a subject matter expert that helps you learn core concepts. the term structure must always be upward sloping.The market segmentation theory explains the yield curve in terms of supply and demand within the individual segments, and the liquidity premium theory attempts to explain why .

 Liquidity Premium Theory: Formula, Impact & Application